b-pardi/Research/BraTaDio_Fn/README.md

         even if there are other ranges in the file, only data for range 'x' file 'data1.csv' will be overwritten, and data for range 'y' in 'data1.csv' and range 'x' in 'data2.csv' will remain untouched
     - no matter which overtone is analyzed, the range selected there will apply to ALL overtones for statistical analysis
-    - to run the statistical analysis, click the button in the smaller window where the range was indicated, after selecting a range in the plot
+    - to run the statistical analysis, click the button in the smaller window where the range was indicated, after all desired range selections are made, and after indicating to use theoretical or calibration/experimental values required in analysis
+        - indicating calibration/exerimental values will require additional input as specified in the application window

 - For linear Analysis
     - make sure that all frequencies desired to be in the linear regression, are selected in the 'baseline corrected data' section
     - selections from interactive plot are calculated and will be exported to a csv file that are then used in the 'lin_reg.py' script
-    - more information of linear regression in 'lin_reg.py'

-GUI features
-- file name box (later maybe window to search for file)
-- checkbox for each frequency being plotted
-    - checkbox for raw and clean data
-        - raw data plots are individual for overtone of each freq/dis
-- abs base time t0, tf
-- input for scale of time (seconds, minutes, hours)
-- change saved figure file format
-- alternate plot options:
-    - plot dF and dD together
-    - normalize F
-    - dD vs dF
-    - interactive plot -> linear analysis
-- submit button runs data analysis while keeping gui window open
+- For Sauerbray equation
+    - 1 plot per overtone per range selected will be generated
+        - i.e. if you make a selection for range x and one for range y, and you have selected frequency overtones 3, 5, and 7, you will get a plot for range x overtone 3, range y overtone 3, range x overtone 5, and so on
+    - color map scheme for Sauerbray plots will match color map of baseline corrected data plots
+    - equation being applied for Sauerbray is Dm = -C * (Df/n) where Df is an individual change in frequency point in the range selected, n is the corresponding overtone of that point, and C is either experimentally calculated, or the theoretical value 17.7 as chosen in the window

 --------------------------------------------------------------